MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-add-in-for-Outlook.md

 The Teams Meeting add-in is still building functionality, so be aware of the following:

 - The Teams Meeting add-in requires an Exchange mailbox for the primary user scheduling the meeting.
-Ensure you have at least one Exchange mailbox configured in your Outlook profile and use it to schedule Teams Meetings with the add-in.
-For Exchange requirements refer to How Exchange and Microsoft Teams interact https://docs.microsoft.com/en-us/microsoftteams/exchange-teams-interact
+Ensure that you have at least one Exchange mailbox configured in your Outlook profile and use it to schedule Teams meetings with the add-in.
+For Exchange requirements, see [How Exchange and Teams interact](https://docs.microsoft.com/microsoftteams/exchange-teams-interact).
 - The add-in is for scheduled meetings with specific participants, not for meetings in a channel.
 Channel meetings must be scheduled from within Teams.
 - The add-in will not work if an Authentication Proxy is in the network path of the user's PC and Teams Services.
 - Users can't schedule live events from within Outlook.
 Go to Teams to schedule live events.
 For more information, see [What are Microsoft Teams live events?](teams-live-events/what-are-teams-live-events.md).